NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-06-10-omnidomain-day-6.md

 tags: [omnidomain, fastapi, architecture, postgresql]
 ---

-The original OmniDomain had Streamlit talking directly to PostgreSQL and AWS Batch.
+The original project had Streamlit talking directly to PostgreSQL and AWS Batch.
 That was a deliberate choice.
-I wanted to focus on the pipeline infrastructure, not the UI framework.
-It worked.
+I wanted to focus on the pipeline infrastructure.

-But as OmniDomain grew from one pipeline to three, and from a personal project to something I'd want a team to maintain, the architecture needed a second pass.
-The problem isn't Streamlit — it's that business logic, database queries, and AWS calls were all mixed inside UI files.
+But as it is growing from one pipeline to three, I started asking what production-grade internal tooling actually requires and refactoring toward those answers.
+The problem isn't Streamlit, it's that business logic, database queries, and AWS calls were all mixed inside UI files.
 Untestable, fragile, and locked to one consumer.

 This week I added FastAPI as an application layer between the UI and the infrastructure.

 ```mermaid